starcandies/starcandies/README.md

 >
 > when in pt feel free to whisper me at anytime, as i'm usually afk & **C + H**
 >
->  kisses n cuddles in pt are awesome i welcome them :3
+>  kisses, cuddles, and crowns in pt are awesome !! i welcome them :3
 >
 > i _don't_ accept random frqs unless we've talked before/know eachother ⭐ and please respect my boundaries.